We live in risky times. Security incidents and data breaches are more common than ever and digital-minded companies usually bear the brunt of it.

 Managing a company’s overall online security is a responsibility that falls on both us as individuals and the business as a whole.
 Without proper online security habits, it’s far easier to fall victim to cybercrime, which can easily cost your company millions in damages.
 Do not just concentrate on creating a cool logo or brand and promoting it; you must also have a proper security policy for your firm.

-Though a good security policy may take time, investment, and effort to bring online.
+However a good security policy may take time, investment, and effort to bring online.
 The benefits far outweigh the risks.

 If you think your company can’t afford digital safety and security tools, think again!
 In truth, the only thing your company can’t afford is to NOT take care of its online security.